 If you have a C-corporation, your business could benefit from a new corporate rate tax of 21%.
 Pass-through businesses like sole proprietorships, S-Corporations, and Partnerships may be eligible for a 20% deduction that is classified as “qualified business income.”
 This deduction can save you significantly, but be wary, as new thresholds and limitations could see your business income taxed at 29.6% if you happen to be in the top bracket.

 If you reside in and near the Bronx, Eastchester, Westchester, Mount Vernon and Yonkers, New York, we encourage you to call our tax professionals including the EAs and CAAs at SCL Tax Services.
 We can help with all your tax planning needs.
-Whether you need small business tax advice, tax preparation for individuals, you want to find the right deductions, or you require tax resolution in the face of an IRS audit, call now for a free 15-minute tax consultation.
+Whether you need small business tax advice, tax preparation for individuals, tax refund, deductions, or you require tax resolution in the face of an IRS audit, call now for a free tax consultation (15 minutes).